-James Blake formally distanced himself from the latest Kanye West project on March 29, 2026, by requesting the immediate removal of his production credits from the album Bully.
-Musicians and industry insiders watched as the British singer-songwriter explained that his original contributions to the track This One Here no longer aligned with his creative vision.
+James Blake formally distanced himself from the latest Kanye West project by requesting removal of his production credits from the album Bully.
+The British singer-songwriter said his original contribution to the track This One Here no longer aligned with his creative vision.
 Sources close to the production indicate that the files used for the final release date back several years, originating from a period when the two artists collaborated more frequently.
-Blake clarified on social media that the released version of the song possesses a spirit fundamentally different from what he initially composed.
+The request became public on March 29, 2026, as fans and industry insiders debated how far a primary artist can alter a collaborator's work.

 Ye, the rapper formerly known as Kanye West, released the album Bully to mixed reviews, with critics noting its experimental and sometimes disjointed production style.
 Producers often find their work repurposed in the hip-hop sphere, yet a public demands for credit removal from a high-profile collaborator is rare.
 Reports from Pitchfork confirm that James Blake feels the current iteration of the song misrepresents his artistic brand.
 This tension highlights the growing divide between primary artists and the producers who provide the foundational elements of their tracks.